History Files

 1346 - 1347

-Pope Clement VI declares Louis IV deposed and secures the election of Charles IV.
+Pope Clement VI declares Louis IV to have been deposed and instead secures the election of Charles IV as Holy Roman emperor.
 Louis successfully resists his rival until he dies in a hunting accident.

 1347 - 1378